All Episodes

 At the break-even point, you're paying no income tax on that last item produced.

-So there is no income tax burden because you have no profit.
+So, there is no income tax burden because you have no profit.

-So when you talk about being relieved of the income tax from that scenario, the actual advantages are very little.
+So, when you talk about being relieved of the income tax from that scenario, the actual advantages are very little.

-And that I think is a little uh you know, gets to the point that the previous callers were making, well, you're gonna have the drastically lower costs immediately because of going to a sales tax from an income tax.
+Well, you're going to have the drastically lower costs immediately because of going to a sales tax from an income tax.

 Not immediately.